 - All riders under 16 years of age should ride in the rear seat

-Central Jackson County Fire Protection District can install and check child passenger seats for residents of CJC: Blue Springs, Grain Valley, Lake Tapawingo, and areas of Jackson County within the CJCFPD boundries.
+Central Jackson County Fire Protection District can check if your child passenger seats are properly installed for residents of CJC: Blue Springs, Grain Valley, Lake Tapawingo, and areas of Jackson County within the CJCFPD boundries.
 To schedule an appointment call 816-229-2522 Monday-Friday 8:00 a.m.- 4:00 p.m.

 For Additional Information from Safe Kids USA, NHTSA, or Missouri Department of Transportation, please click their logos below.